Crest, California

-Crest is an unincorporated community in the East County region of San Diego County, California.
-The Crest census-designated place (CDP) had a population of 2,828 at the 2020 census, a rise from 2,593 at the 2010 census.
+Crest is an unincorporated community and census-designated place (CDP) in the East County region of San Diego County, California.
+The community developed during the 1920s as a cabin subdivision known as Suncrest and was heavily affected by the Laguna Fire of 1970 and the Cedar Fire of 2003.
+The CDP had a population of 2,828 at the 2020 census, up from 2,593 at the 2010 census.

 History

+Crest developed during the 1920s as a planned cabin subdivision known as Suncrest.
+Before World War II, the San Diego Sun promoted small lots in the area for use as summer cabins, and some purchasers subsequently became permanent residents.
+The community historically consisted of two distinct areas, Suncrest and La Cresta, which were eventually united under the name Crest.

-Crest was twice devastated by wildfires: first by the Laguna Fire in 1970 then again by the Cedar Fire in 2003.
+Crest has been heavily affected by two major wildfires.
+The Laguna Fire of 1970 destroyed 117 homes in the community.
+Thirty-three years later, the Cedar Fire of 2003 destroyed 290 homes in Crest.

 Geography

 Crest is located on a hill east of El Cajon.
 The CDP has a total area of 6.5 sqmi, all land.

 Demographics

 Crest first appeared as a census designated place in the 2000 U.S. census.